snehagupta279/Sentiment_Analysis_on_Youtube_Comments/README.md

 # Sentiment_Analysis_on_Youtube_Comments
-In Sentimen analysis on youtube comments, we have extracted comments of a youtube video and labelled them as positive, negative and neutral.
+In Sentiment analysis on youtube comments, we have extracted comments of a youtube video and labelled them as positive, negative and neutral.